2004vidya/30days-30commits/README.md

-initialised server setup on realtime chat app
+fiexed errors in login and signup apge in chat app